ohbumjun/mrawesome.github.io/index.md

 ![BumJunOh_Introduction](/Images/home/BumJunOh_Intro_Small.jpg)

-I am a C/C++/C# software developer at Com2us with a keen interest in creating high-performance, secure software, and I'm seeking to expand my knowledge of both graphics APIs and network programming.
-I am currently working as Game Engine Programmer.
-I got my bachelor's degree at Chung-Ang University, where I majored in psychology and double majored in "Statistics based AI" which includes several classes including both statistics & computer science.
-I pursued a degree in Information and Communications Engineering to broaden my knowledge and skills in computer network.
-My main interests are C/C++/C# SW Development.
+I am a C/C++/C# software developer currently working as a Game Engine Programmer at Com2us.
+My focus is on creating high-performance, secure software, with a strong interest in advancing my expertise in graphics APIs and network programming.

+I hold a bachelor's degree from Chung-Ang University, where I majored in Psychology and double majored in Statistics-based AI.
+This multidisciplinary program encompassed a range of courses in statistics and computer science, equipping me with analytical and technical skills.
+To further expand my knowledge, I pursued a degree in Information and Communications Engineering, deepening my understanding of computer networks.

+My primary interests lie in software development with C/C++/C#, and I am passionate about optimizing systems and tackling complex technical challenges.

 # Education